waltherB/mobilepay_vipps/docs/README_USER_DOCUMENTATION.md

 ### For New Users
 1. **Start with User Manual**: Get comprehensive system overview
-2. **Watch Setup Video**: Visual walkthrough of initial configuration
+2. **Follow Setup Guide**: Complete walkthrough of initial configuration
 3. **Complete Interactive Training**: Hands-on skill development
 4. **Use Quick References**: Daily operation support materials
 5. **Join Community**: Connect with other users and experts